Please make a donation to support Gunter's Space Page.

 Luna-Glob [Lavochkin]

-The Russian lunar lander mission Luna-Glob or Luna 25 will be the next Russian lunar mission after a decades-long hiatus.
+The Russian lunar lander mission Luna-Glob or Luna 25 was the next Russian lunar mission after a decades-long hiatus.

 After a very convoluted definition process, going from orbiter missions with impactors and small landers, to combined orbiter and lander missions, the mission was finally developed as a lunar polar lander.

-The lander will land near the Lunar south pole at the Boguslavsky crater.
-It will carry a 30 kg science payload containing a soil-sampling robotic arm and possibly additional surface-drilling hardware.
+The lander was to land near the Lunar south pole at the Boguslavsky crater.
+It carrieda 30 kg science payload containing a soil-sampling robotic arm and additional surface-drilling hardware.

-Luna 25 will feature a 30 kg payload composed by 9 notional science instruments:
+Luna 25 featured a 30 kg payload composed by 9 science instruments:

 • ADRON-LR, active neutron and gamma-ray analysis of regolith